atahabaki/windows11lite/README.md

 In this tutorial, we'll guide you through the process of creating a custom Windows Lite image specifically optimized for best overall performance and battery health.
 By creating a custom image, you can remove any unnecessary bloatware and services, reduce boot times, and improve overall system performance.

 Before we begin, it's important to note that this process can be time-consuming and requires some technical knowledge.
 It's recommended that you have experience with using Windows PowerShell and a basic understanding of Windows system components.
 Additionally, creating a custom image can potentially void your warranty, so proceed with caution.
+Also, you may want to read this article on Obsidian ('cause this is Obsidian Markdown).

 With that said, let's get started!

-# Prerequisites
+## Prerequisites

 - First things first, get the [Official Windows 11 ISO]([Download Windows 11 (microsoft.com)](https://www.microsoft.com/software-download/windows11)) (remember to check the file checksum),
 - [7-Zip]([7-Zip](https://7-zip.org/)),
 - [Windows 11 ADK]([Download and install the Windows ADK | Microsoft Learn](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install)) (just the Deployment tools),
 - and finally, fairly basic PowerShell knowledge.

-# Warming Up
+## Warming Up

 We are using a specific folder structure.
 You need to create a root folder where all the necessary components will be saved: